ibm-cloud-docs/discovery-data/projects.md

 1. Click **Next**.
 1. Choose and configure a data source (see [Creating and managing collections](/docs/discovery-data?topic=discovery-data-collections)), or you can reuse an existing collection by selecting **Reuse data from an existing collection**.

-To keep track of collection sharing and clean up unused collections:
+To keep track of collection sharing and clean up unused collections, complete the appropriate step for your deployment:

   - ![Cloud Pak for Data only](images/desktop.png) **{{site.data.keyword.icp4dfull_notm}}**: Select **Collection usage and sharing**.
   - ![IBM Cloud only](images/ibm-cloud.png) **{{site.data.keyword.cloud_notm}}**: Select ***Data usage and GDPR**, then **Collection usage and sharing**.